Level algebras and $\boldsymbol{s}$-lecture hall polytopes: Background

 where the numerator is the polynomial

 which we call the \emph{Ehrhart $h^\ast$-polynomial} of $P$.
-The coefficient vector $h^{\ast}=(h^{\ast}_0,h^{\ast}_1,\dots,h^{\ast}_n)$ is known as the \emph{$h^{\ast}$-vector}.
+The coefficient vector\\ $h^{\ast}(P)=(h^{\ast}_0(P),h^{\ast}_1(P),\dots,h^{\ast}_d(P))$ is known as the \emph{$h^{\ast}$-vector}.
+If the polytope is clear from context, we will simplify our notation to $(h^{\ast}_0,h^{\ast}_1,\dots,h^{\ast}_d)$.
 By a result of Stanley \cite{Stanley-NonNeg}, we know that $h_j^\ast(P)\in \Znn$ for all $j$.
 Many additional properties are known about Ehrhart $h^\ast$-polynomials (see, e.g, \cite{BeckRobins-CCD,Hibi-ACCP}).
 Classifying the set of $h^{\ast}$-vectors is one of the most important open problems in Ehrhart theory.
 Therefore, inequalities for the coefficients are of special interest, see \cite{Stapledon1, Stapledon2, HibiInequalities, StanleyInequalities}.
-Hofscheier, Katth\"an, and Nill proved a structural result about $h^{\ast}$-vectors, see \cite[Thm.
-3.1]{Spanning}, where they showed that if the integer points of a lattice polytope span the integer lattice, then $h^{\ast}$ cannot have internal zeros.
+Hofscheier, Katth\"an, and Nill proved a structural result about $h^{\ast}$-vectors, see \cite[Theorem 3.1]{Spanning}, where they showed that if the integer points of a lattice polytope $P$ span the integer lattice, then $h^{\ast}(P,z)$ cannot have internal zeros.
 There are even some universal inequalities for $h^{\ast}$-vectors, i.e., inequalities independent of the degree and the dimension of the polytope, see \cite{BallettiHigashitani}.

 Given a lattice polytope $P$ with vertex set $V(P)$, define the \emph{cone over} $P$ to be